kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 print("moving_var(step0): ", bn.moving_variance.numpy())
 print("y(step0):", y0.numpy())
 ```
-The outputs of the above code are like the below and we can see that the moving
+The outputs of the above code are pasted below and we can see that the moving
-mean/variance are different from batch mean/variance.
+mean/variance are different from the batch mean/variance.
 Since we set the momentum
 to 0.5 and the initial moving mean/variance to ones, the updated mean/variance
-are calculated by `moving_*** = 0.5 + 0.5 ⋅batch_***`.
+are calculated by `moving_* = 0.5 + 0.5 ⋅batch_*`.
 On the other hand, it can
 be confirmed that the `y_step0` is computed with the batch mean/variance through
 `(x_step0 - batch_mean) / sqrt(batch_var + 0.001)`
 ```